 A traditional mimosa is 1 part orange juice and 1 part dry champagne.
 But we’re not traditionalists here!
 Instead of OJ, I used grapefruit juice and instead of dry champagne I used Rosé because I love the pink color (and flavor) it adds to a mimosa.

-Tip: Rosé tends to be on the sweeter side, so if you buy grapefruit juice, I would recommend watering it down slightly to balance the sugar a bit!
+Tip: Rosé tends to be on the sweeter side, so if you buy grapefruit juice, feel free to water down a bit.
 Store bought grapefruit juice usually contains a lot of sugar.

 Tips for making a perfect mimosa: